MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netringgetdrainpackets.md

 ---
 title: NetRingGetDrainPackets function
-description: The NetRingGetDrainPackets method gets a packet iterator for the current drain section of a packet ring. ms.assetid: 121A80A2-7FCC-453E-93C6-D66B7AA70C1F
+description: The NetRingGetDrainPackets method gets a packet iterator for the drain subsection of a packet ring. ms.assetid: 121A80A2-7FCC-453E-93C6-D66B7AA70C1F
 keywords:
 - NetAdapterCx NetRingGetDrainPackets, NetCx NetRingGetDrainPackets